kiki-glow/email_simulator/README.md

 📄 Example Output
 text
 Copy code
-Email sent from Tory to Ramy!
+Email sent from Glory to Dan!

-Ramy's Inbox:
+Dan's Inbox:
-1. [Unread] From: Tory | Subject: Hello | Time: 2025-12-29 11:30
+1. [Unread] From: Glory | Subject: Hello | Time: 2025-12-29 11:30

 --- Email ---
-From: Tory
+From: Glory
-To: Ramy
+To: Dan
 Subject: Hello
 Received: 2025-12-29 11:30
-Body: Hi Ramy, just saying hello!
+Body: Hi Dan, just saying hello!
 ------------
 📚 Learning Source
 This project is part of the freeCodeCamp Python Certification: